catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [x] fix for delete song incl also gearlist
 [-] duplicate remov should clean title also for alt 1 alt 2 [-] added use internal logic flag per song
-[x] fixe for packing with arang&tones details (amp and cab settings) [x] fix for using internal logic not being selected fix dont show lyrics
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Godsmack-2018-When_Legends_Rise-00-Someday_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
+[x] fix for packing with arrang&tones details (amp and cab settings) [x] fix for using internal logic not being selected Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Godsmack-2018-When_Legends_Rise-00-Someday_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
 Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Godsmack-2018-When_Legends_Rise-00-Say_My_Name_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
 Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Interpol-2014-El_Pintor-00-My_Desire_ps3.psarc.edat'.